Sudaraka88/PAN-GWES/README.md

 # Introduction

-The original PANGWES repo is located [here](https://github.com/jurikuronen/PANGWES).
+The original PAN-GWES repo is located [here](https://github.com/jurikuronen/PANGWES).
 This *duplicate* repo provides a quick and easy interface for installation and testing.